 Parking Lots Are Private Property

 From a legal standpoint, most parking lots are private property.
 You still, however, have a legal duty to drive safely.
 Fault will be determined according to the same general rules as it would in any other car accident.
+Like any car accident, it is wise to consult with a car accident lawyer about the accident you were involved in.

 Hit-and-run laws still apply in parking lots, and you should take the same steps after an accident in a parking lot which you would after an accident on a public roadway, including exchanging insurance information with the other driver, and reporting the accident to police and insurance.